PZL W-3 Sokół

-The PZL W-3 Sokół (English: "Falcon") is a medium-size, twin-engine, multipurpose helicopter developed and manufactured by Polish helicopter company PZL-Świdnik, now owned by Leonardo.
+The PZL W-3 Sokół (English: "Falcon") is a medium-size twin-engine multipurpose helicopter developed and manufactured by Polish helicopter company PZL-Świdnik, which is now owned by Leonardo.
 It was the first helicopter entirely designed and produced in Poland.

 Design

-The PZL W-3 helicopter design employs a relatively conventional design and construction.
-It is powered by a pair of Pratt & Whitney Rzeszów-built PZL-10B turboshaft engines; the original powerplant, the PZL-10W, was based on the earlier PZL-10S – a licensed derivative of the Russian-designed Glushenkov TVD-10B turboprop engines which had powered the Polish-built Antonov An-28.
-Composites are used in the construction of the three-bladed tail and four-bladed main rotors.
-The rotors have an ice protection system and the helicopter is able to operate in environments between -40 and +43°C.
+The PZL W-3 is powered by a pair of Pratt & Whitney turboshaft engines built under license by a factory in Rzeszów.
+The original variant of the engine, the PZL-10W, and its successor, the PZL-10S, were both Polish-built modifications of the Russian Glushenkov TVD-10B turboprop design that had powered the earlier Antonov An-28.
+Composite materials are incorporated into the three-bladed tail rotor and four-bladed main rotor rotors assemblies.
+The rotors have an ice protection system, allowing the helicopter to operate in environments between -40 and +43°C.

-The Sokół has been offered in a number of diverse variants and is capable of performing a typical range of helicopter missions, including passenger transport, VIP, cargo, EMS, medevac, firefighting and search and rescue.
+The Sokół has been used in diverse occasions, including for VIPs, and is capable of performing a typical range of helicopter missions, including passenger transport, cargo, EMS/medevac, firefighting and search and rescue.
 When used in maritime environments, the rotorcraft is typically outfitted with floats, a transponder, a global positioning system navigation system, night-vision equipment, and a Lucas winch.